ma2750335/slate/source/index.html.md

 let api = algodjo.authorize('meowmeowmeow');
 ``` -->

-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `YOUTOKEN` with your API key.

 Algodjo uses API keys to allow access to the API.
 You can register a new Algodjo API key at our [developer portal](http://example.com/developers).